 If you have landlord insurance, you should contact your insurer to find out the impact of waiving or deferring rent in relation to any claim you may wish to make on your policy in relation to non-payment of rent.

 If you cannot afford to defer the tenant’s rental payments, you can also apply to terminate the tenancy due to your own financial hardship.

 What kind of proof can I ask for from the tenant?

 You can, but do not have to, ask your tenant to give you some evidence of hardship when considering their request.

 It is fine to ask for the tenant to provide one of the following documents:

-- a certificate from the Commissioner of Tenancies stating that the tenant is suffering hardship due to COVID-19.
+- A certificate from the Commissioner of Tenancies stating financial hardship due to COVID-19.

 Tenants may voluntarily provide other more personal information but this should not be expected.

 It can be an offence punishable by up to 2 years imprisonment if you do not keep information provided by the tenant during these negotiations confidential.